MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-ios-client.md

 ## Prerequisites
 - To use the Global Secure Access iOS client, configure the iOS endpoint device as a Microsoft Entra registered device.
-- The Global Secure Access client for iOS (Preview) requires a Microsoft Entra ID P1 license.
+- To enable Global Secure Access for your tenant, refer to the [Licensing requirements](overview-what-is-global-secure-access#licensing-overview).
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).
 - Onboard the tenant to Global Secure Access and configure one or more traffic forwarding profiles.
 For more information, see [Access the Global Secure Access area of the Microsoft Entra admin center](quickstart-access-admin-center.md).

 ## Requirements